londailey6937/QuillPilot-Web/docs/REFERENCE_LIBRARY.md

 **How to Use:**

+1. Switch to your desired view mode (Writer or Analysis)
-1. Click "📄 Export DOCX" button (Premium/Pro only)
+2. Click "📄 Export DOCX" button (Premium/Pro only)
-2. Open in Microsoft Word
+3. Open in Microsoft Word
+4. When prompted, click "Yes" to update fields (populates TOC page numbers)
-3. Edit directly in Word
+5. Edit directly in Word
-4. Save or share as needed
+6. Save or share as needed

 ---